-About seven people raise their hands, my stomach lurches, James is one of them.
-Please God no – don’t be cruel.
+About seven people raise their hands and my stomach lurches.
+James is one of them.
+Please, God, no. Don’t be cruel.
 The bankers are immediately asked to put their hands down; they’re needed for negotiations here.
-Three people remain; Professor Kettleburn the Care of Magical Creatures teacher, James Potter and the Disposal of Dangerous Creatures man.
+Three people remain: Professor Kettleburn, the Care of Magical Creatures teacher, James Potter and the Disposal of Dangerous Creatures man.

-“Sorry dear, I have to teach”, he says apologetically, he’s such a sweetie.
+“Sorry, dear, I have to teach,” he says apologetically.

-The room is silent, I chance a glance at the dreamteam across the room, James is looking at Dumbledore, his expression is difficult to read, almost blank.
-Remus looks concerned, Sirius look as though he’s trying very hard not to smile, Peter is asking Isobel if she’s alright, and Isobel is giving me one extremely cold look.
+The room is silent.
+I chance a glance at the dream team across the room.
+James is looking at Dumbledore, his expression difficult to read, almost blank.
+Remus looks concerned; Sirius looks as though he’s trying very hard not to smile; Peter is asking Isobel if she’s alright, and Isobel is giving me one extremely cold look.

 This whole thing is hideous.

-As soon as the meeting was over Isobel jumped up and left the room, James hot on her heels.
-The room slowly emptied in two’s and three’s soon after.
-I was alone now, sat at the table with a headache, tracing the wood grain with my finger tips.
+As soon as the meeting was over, Isobel jumped up and left the room, James hot on her heels.
+The room slowly emptied in twos and threes soon after.
+I was alone now.
+I sat at the table with a headache, tracing the wood grain with my finger tips.

 It felt like at least half an hour, but it was probably 15 minutes before they came back.
-Remus is the first through the door, I smile at him, a small apologetic smile, and to his credit he does smile back.
-James and Isobel come next, they wordlessly take a seat across from me.
+Remus is the first through the door.
+I give him a small apologetic smile, and to his credit, he does smile back.
+James and Isobel come next.
+They wordlessly take a seat across from me.

 Okay.
 I feel really awkward.
 I don’t quite know where to look.

-“Hello James” I say pleasantly, might as well try and get off on the right foot.
-He doesn’t say anything, just narrows his eyes and nods.
+“Hello James,” I say nicely.
+I might as well try and get off on the right foot.
+He doesn’t say anything, just narrows his eyes and nods once.

 Remus takes pity on me.

-“So you’re working for Transfig Today?” he asks kindly.
+“So, you’re working for Transfiguration Today,” he asks kindly.
 I jump on the topic like a drowning man to a lifeboat.

-“Oh yeah, I have been for about 2 years now”, another long silence ensues.
+“Oh, yeah, I have been for about two years now.”
+Another long silence ensues.

 This is unbearable.

-“It’s really wonderful” I lie through my teeth with great enthusiasm.
-But I forget who I’m talking to, because Remus’s smile tells me he doesn’t believe a word and James’ eyebrows rise imperceptibly.
+“It’s really wonderful,” I lie through my teeth with great enthusiasm.
+But I forget who I’m talking to.
+Remus’ smile tells me he doesn’t believe a word and James’ eyebrows rise imperceptibly.

-“It grew on me” more lies.
-More silence and not the easy comfortable kind.
+“It grew on me,” I continue to lie.
+More silence ensues, and not the easy comfortable kind.

-Oh I give up.
+Oh, I give up.
 Fine, let’s all be unsociable and taciturn.
 Suits me just fine.
-I slump back in my seat and wait for Dumbledore to arrive and try not to think about the impending weeks with just James Potter for company.
+I slump back in my seat and wait for Dumbledore to arrive.
+I try not to think about the impending weeks with just James Potter for company.